sphinx-contrib/zopeext/tests/examples/index.rst

 * The following also contain private members like `_a`:

-  .. automodule:: sphinxcontrib.zopeext.example
+  .. automodule:: example
      :members:
      :private-members:
      :noindex:

 * Here is an explicit example of `autointerface`

-  .. autointerface:: sphinxcontrib.zopeext.example.IMyInterface
+  .. autointerface:: example.IMyInterface
      :members:
      :noindex:

-  .. autointerface:: sphinxcontrib.zopeext.example.IMySecondInterface
+  .. autointerface:: example.IMySecondInterface
      :members:
      :noindex:
      :show-inheritance:

-* Now with explicit members.
+* Now the interface with explicit members.

-  .. autointerface:: sphinxcontrib.zopeext.example.IMyInterface
+  .. autointerface:: example.IMyInterface
      :members: _a, equals
      :noindex:

      .. automethod:: __init__

-* Now with explicit members.
+* Now the class with explicit members.

-  .. autoclass:: sphinxcontrib.zopeext.example.MyImplementation
+  .. autoclass:: example.MyImplementation
      :members:
      :undoc-members:
      :noindex: